Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 Increase one ability score of your by 1, to a maximum of 20.

 **Lessons of Life**
-You gain two Origin Feats of your choice in which you meet the prerequisites.
-You cannot gain the same Feat twice.
+You gain two Origin Feats of your choice in which you lack and meet the prerequisites.

 ---